THE CURRY GUY

 I hope you enjoy this authentic Punjabi chole – chickpea curry recipe.
 If you do give it a try, please let me know in the comments.
 I would love to hear from you.

-1. Kai Chandler says
+Kai Chandler

 Turned out well, I’d have left a photo but don’t think the website lets me do this!
 I ‘streamlined’ the recipe by using a couple of cans of beans and skipping the tea bags.
 I’ll follow the recipe more closely next time and see what difference that makes.